salveron/StayFIT_HackPrague2020/README.md

 ## Project description

 The main idea of our project is to create an **educational platform** for all online-banking users.
-This app will help people to not only learn how to manage their finances efficiently, but also see the improving using the *Statistics* from their personal online banking account.
+This app will help people not only to learn how to manage their finances efficiently, but also see the improving using the *Statistics* from their personal online banking account.
 We decided to use discount promotions for **small businesses products** as a motivation to study and develop financial freedom.

 The user authorizes with their phone number and chooses their main financial goal.
-After that they have an access for courses.
+After that he has an access for courses.
 After completing each course the user has to take a test and if all their answers are correct, they will get a promocode.

 All discounts are listed in a **personal profile**.
 There are another two sections in personal profile: *Goals* and *My courses*.
 In *Goals* all financial tasks (e.g. *Spend less than 100$ next week*) are shown.
 Another way